 Early Care and Education (Birth to Second Grade)

-The Birth to Second Grade Option combines the Early Childhood Development curriculum with a student transfer focus.
-The program prepares students for transfer to a four-year in-state institution to complete requirements for a bachelor's degree and early care/education (Birth to Second Grade).
-The Birth to Second Grade Option is approved by the Department of Education as the first half of an associate/bachelor's preparation for a Birth to Second Grade teaching certification.
-This program offers full articulation with several four-year institutions.
-Students participate in laboratory hours in public and private school systems.
-This curriculum option offers students the opportunity to work toward a four-year degree while preparing for the various positions in the field of early childhood.
+The Early Care and Education Birth to Second Grade Option combines early childhood curriculum with a focus on preparing students for transfer to a four-year institution.
+The curriculum consists of a balance between theoretical and practical on-site application in which students apply classroom learning in the field through hands-on experience during laboratory hours in public and private school systems.
+This curriculum option offers students the opportunity to work toward a four-year degree while preparing for various positions in the field of early childhood.

 Program Graduate Competencies